 If you’re a more experienced photographer, feel free to share your best suggestions in the comments!

-I will also publish a post on the best lenses for the full-frame Canon cameras, but in the meantime I suggest you grab the Creative Photography Cookbook below for 80% off!
+Later, I will publish a post on the best lenses for the full-frame Canon cameras.

 Now, I’d like to hear from YOU: